Do you know what happens to a family when a loved one passes away without a will?

 In your will, you can leave instructions covering a variety of matters.
 You can:

 - Name the person you want to serve as your personal representative to manage affairs

 - Specify who you want to receive your property after debts are paid

 - Name a guardian for minor children

 - Establish a testamentary trust to hold property for minors

 You can also describe how you would want bills paid and provide for care of a pet.
 However, while they provide guidance for loved ones, some of your instructions may not carry the force of law the way other provisions do.

-How the Law Handles Your Estate if You Don’t Have a Will
+How The Government Handles Your Estate If You Don’t Have A Will